rwilcox/scribble_gen/README.md

 Installation
 ===========

-When I've used this package more - ie when I stop adding helpers - I'll distribute it better.
+When I've used this package more - ie when I stop adding helpers or my very very beginner Racket gets better - I'll distribute it better.
 For right now you'll have to clone and install it yourself.

 Usage
 ===========